I am very much afraid of definitions, and yet one is almost forced to make them. One must take care, too, not to be inhibited by them.¨.

-In this course, an expat does not intend to work full-time while living in another country (though some may own business overseas).
+In this website, an expat does not intend to work full-time while living in another country (though some may own business overseas).

 Many expats live in another country, at least partially, because it costs less than their home country.
 Most, however, live abroad for primarily non-economic reasons.
 These reasons often include a desire for personal growth, a new lifestyle, or the fulfillment of a lifelong dream.

 In this course, an expat does not have to be someone who lives in another country full-time.
-An expat does, however, need to feel like they are a resident of another country (even if they do not live there full-time).
+However, an expat needs to feel like they are a resident of another country (even if they do not live there full-time).